 Jason Jack

-Despite all his early setbacks, in his junior season Jack helped exorcise an Oxford demon in his first start as a junior in 1988, completing 7 of 10 passes for 118 yards and directing a 23-13 win over Pell City.
+Jack helped exorcise a demon in his first start in 1988, completing 7 of 10 passes for 118 yards and directing a 23-13 win over Pell City.
 The Panthers had beaten the Yellow Jackets twice in 1987 and twice in 1986.

-After a 2-2 start, wins over Pell City and Talladega and losses to Anniston and Gardendale, the Yellow Jackets didn’t lose again.
+After a 2-2 start, the Yellow Jackets didn’t lose again.
 No. 10 Oxford defeated No. 9 Homewood 34-20 in Oxford’s homecoming game.
 Homewood had not given up more than seven points in any previous game.
 Jack was 8 of 12 passing for 127 yards in the first half.

-Oxford was ranked No. 2 in the final 1989 Class 5A poll and Fayette County was No. 1.
+In its final area game, Oxford downed Jacksonville 42-6.
+Late in the second quarter, Jack completed a 35-yard touchdown pass then scored on a 3-yard run and Oxford led 14-0 at halftime.
+Oxford was ranked No. 2 in the final Class 5A poll and Fayette County was No. 1.

 In the semifinal round, Oxford defeated previously unbeaten Fayette County 23-13 in Fayette.
 The Tigers led 7-0 early.
 A Jack touchdown pass made the halftime score 7-6.
 Jack scored on a 5-yard run to start the second half.
 His 9-yard scoring pass then made it 20-7.